thesimplekid/cdk-convert-redb-to-sqlite/README.md

-# CDK-MINTD ReDB to SQLite Migration Tool
+# CDK-MINTD redb to SQLite Migration Tool

-This tool is designed to migrate a [CDK-MINTD](https://github.com/cashubtc/cdk) database from ReDB to SQLite format.
+This tool is designed to migrate a [CDK-MINTD](https://github.com/cashubtc/cdk) database from redb to SQLite format.
 It specifically targets version 10 of CDK-MINTD and should only be used for upgrading from this version.

 ## Purpose

-The migration tool converts both the main mint database and the authentication database (if present) from ReDB to SQLite format.
+The migration tool converts both the main mint database and the authentication database (if present) from redb to SQLite format.
 This migration is necessary for upgrading to newer versions of CDK-MINTD that use SQLite as the database backend.

 ## Requirements

 - CDK-MINTD version 10 installed
-- Both the original ReDB database and target SQLite database locations must be accessible
+- Both the original redb database and target SQLite database locations must be accessible
 - Rust toolchain installed

 ## Installation